mizu.js

 Lightweight HTML templating library for any-side rendering.

-mizu.js is a TypeScript/JavaScript library designed to provide a simple and efficient way to create dynamic web pages without the need for a complex framework nor additional setup.
+mizu.js is a JavaScript library that provides a simple and efficient way to create dynamic web pages without the complexity of a fully-fledged framework or additional setup.

-Ideal for fast prototyping, generating static HTML pages, and developers seeking to streamline their workflow without the need of setting up a fully-fledged environment.
+Ideal for rapid prototyping, generating static HTML pages, and developers seeking to wok in a hassle-free environment.

 • No build steps